 Krypton is another popular blue-gray paint color that leans heavily into the blue side of things.
 It pairs really well with cooler-toned tile and finishes, especially marble.

 Paper White is what I like to call a unicorn paint color.
 It’s one of those rare colors that seems to work everywhere.

-Whether your bathroom is flooded with natural light, or dark and windowless, Paper White is the perfect light gray that has enough warmth that it never feels cold - yet still looks like a fresh, modern gray.
+Whether your bathroom is flooded with natural light, or dark and windowless dependent on artificial light, Paper White is the perfect light gray that has enough warmth that it never feels cold – yet still looks like a fresh, modern gray.

-It works with cool and warm finishes (so marble and all things white AND wood tones) and is just overall a great color!
+It works with cool and warm finishes (so marble and all things white AND wood tones) and is just overall a perfect color!